Common Cold

 The common cold is a contagious viral infection of the upper respiratory tract.

-Most adults catch a cold from time to time, but kids can get 8 colds per year or more.
-They're the top reason kids visit the doctor and miss school.
+Most adults catch a cold from time to time, but kids can get eight colds per year or more.
+They’re the top reason kids visit the doctor and miss school.

 What Are the Signs & Symptoms of a Cold?

-The first symptoms of a cold are often a tickle in the throat, a runny or stuffy nose, and sneezing.
+The first symptoms of the common cold are often a tickle in the throat, a runny or stuffy nose, and sneezing.
 Kids with colds also might feel very tired and have a sore throat, cough, headache, mild fever, muscle aches, and loss of appetite.
-Mucus from the nose may become thick yellow or green.
+Mucus from the nose may become thick and yellow or green in color.

 When Should I Call the Doctor?